2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • NEW YORK CITY DANCE EXPERIENCE - For six days, you will experience the best of Broadway including inspiring master classes, top Broadway shows, guided tours and special events in the heart of New York City!
 For more information please visit www.artistic-adventures.net.

 AL GILBERT AWARD - This award is presented to a Group or Line performance in the tap category that displays superb tap technique, outstanding choreography and exceptional musicality.
 All Small Groups, Large Groups, and Lines from STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
-The winner receives a trophy.
+The winner receives a Trophy.

 TECHNICAL EXCELLENCE AWARD - This award is presented to a Group or Line performance that displays exceptional technical execution, incredible commitment and impressive precision.
 All Small Groups, Large Groups and Lines from the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
-The winner receives a trophy.
+The winner receives a Trophy.

 CHOREOGRAPHY AWARDS - These awards are presented to Group or Line performances from each competitive level which best displays impressive creativity, excellent staging and superb choreography.
 All Small Groups, Large Groups and Lines STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for these awards.
-Each winning performance receives a trophy.
+Each winning performance receives a Trophy.

 IDA (Industry Dance Awards) PEOPLE’S CHOICE AWARD-This award is presented to a Small Group, Large Group, Line, Super Line or Production that the judges deem best represents the entire competition with exceptional talent, choreography and showmanship.
 The winner will receive a special award.
-All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and will be in the running to be selected as a 2023 Top 5 Finalist.
-The weekly IDA People’s Choice Award winner will also be posted on the IDA website for final voting from August 2023 to September 2023.
-The final IDA People’s Choice Award winner will be announced at the live 2023 Industry Dance Awards & Cancer Benefit Show.
+All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and will be in the running to be selected as a 2024 Top 5 Finalist.
+The weekly IDA People’s Choice Award winner will also be posted on the IDA website for final voting from August 2024 to September 2024.
+The final IDA People’s Choice Award winner will be announced at the live 2024 Industry Dance Awards & Cancer Benefit Show.

-IDA (Industry Dance Awards) OUTSTANDING PERFORMANCE AWARDS– These awards are selected from the ELITE STARZ level Groups and Lines, ages 12 & above with the highest overall score in the following categories:
+IDA (Industry Dance Awards) OUTSTANDING PERFORMANCE AWARDS– These awards are selected from the ELITE STARZ level Groups and Lines, ages 12 & above with the highest Overall score in the following categories:

-Best Jazz Performance
+Best Jazz / Contemporary Jazz Performance

 Best Tap Performance